More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 How does the type-detection logic decide INTEGER vs REAL vs TEXT?

 It scans up to 1000 rows of each column.
-If all values parse as integers (no decimal point) -> INTEGER.
-If all parse as numbers with decimals -> REAL.
-If any value is non-numeric -> VARCHAR(255) for short strings (<255 chars) or TEXT for longer.
-Empty cells are ignored.
-Mixed types fall back to TEXT for safety.
+If every numeric value is a whole number (Number.isInteger, no decimal point) it returns INTEGER (or INT for MySQL).
+If any numeric value has decimals it returns the dialect's float type: REAL (SQLite), DOUBLE PRECISION (Postgres), DOUBLE (MySQL) or FLOAT (SQL Server).
+Non-numeric columns become VARCHAR(255) for short strings (<255 chars) or TEXT for longer.
+Empty cells are ignored, and mixed-type columns fall back to TEXT for safety.

 Can I run SELECT queries on the loaded data?